rgon/rgon.github.io/src/posts/post3.md

 ---
-pageTitle: Reverse-engineering and controlling a Martin M-touch using Python
+title: Reverse-engineering and controlling a Martin M-touch using Python
 description: Process of understanding a black-box protocol by analyzing USB traffic in linux with usbmon and Wireshark.
 Reimplementing the protocol with python and libusb.
 ---
 ## No content whatsoever